 All that just to try and see if they like the app.

-At first I distributed the app as an executable, but it turned out a lot of people considered that “insecure”, and still more didn’t have a Linux server available.
+At first I distributed the app as an executable.
+It soon turned out a lot of people considered that “insecure”, and still more didn’t have a Linux server available.
 I switched my distribution to a Docker image, but even then I received email after email asking me how to run it on Windows or an environment I was not familiar with.

-But that’s not all.
-To make it work I had to support Slack, BitBucket and GitLab.
+But that was just the beginning.
+To make it work I had to interface with Slack, BitBucket and GitLab.

-Slack is not that bad - the documentation is good and the support is exceptional.
-However from time to time they will introduced new features or make changes that required me to spend a day or two coding.
+Slack is not that bad - the documentation is good and support is great.
+However from time to time they will introduce new features or make changes that required me to spend a day or two coding.
 One such example were private channels.

 This caused an endless stream of emails asking me “where do I find the App ID” or “how do I configure SSL”.